 How to Apply for a Visit

-Applications for Science Adventure Lab visits are available upon request to principals and teachers in March for the following school year.
-Our Science Education Department receives many more requests for visits than we can accommodate, so, unfortunately, we can’t visit every school that applies.
+Our Science Education Department receives many more requests for visits than we can accommodate, so we unfortunately can’t visit every school that applies.
 All applicants will be notified of our review committee’s decision.
 We will contact successful applicants to select a date for the visit in the upcoming school year.

 Some factors that we consider when evaluating applications are listed below.
 Please consider these factors before requesting an application.